johnstownoralhistories/johnstownoralhistories.github.io/_items/Demko-Ruth-Oral-History-002.md

 Ruth: Oh, absolutely.

-Alexis: So was it like, how did you pack it up in the car?
+Alexis: So, was it like, how did you pack it up in the car?

 Tom: It was a foldable one.